 As a university teacher in China witnessing how the lives of students are constricted by the education system, Joei was compelled to research about alternative forms of education.
 Together with her husband and kids, they took a road trip across America, visited progressive and self-directed schools including North Star and proceeded to invite Ken Danford to help start Abot Tala in Manila.
 Prior to this, she has worked as a writer, urban planner, designer-architect and served in the government for a couple of years in Congress and DSWD.

 A second-generation homeschooler, Laksmi was independently homeschooled from preschool to high school along with her five siblings.
 Upon starting her own family with her husband, she proceeded to homeschool all their three children.
-In 2008, Laksmi founded Gopala Learning Haven, a homeschool support center and provider based on a beautiful farm in Silang, Cavite which offers alternative learning to students from all walks of life.
+In 2008, Laksmi founded Gopala Learning Haven, a homeschool support center based on a beautiful farm in Silang, Cavite which offers alternative learning to students from all walks of life.
 Aside from being the program consultant of the Homeschoolers Association of the Philippine Islands (HAPI), Laksmi practices the yoga lifestyle and promotes plant-based nutrition.

 Whether it’s helping disadvantaged children have access to musical instruments or master planning an eco-farm, Tinky is a veteran of ten NGOs with causes ranging from giving scholarships to promoting entrepreneurship.
 She has made it possible for eleven libraries to be built in disadvantaged areas, has helped farmers co-op get off the ground and become profitable, has paved the way for the Orchestra of the Filipino to acquire resources including laptops for young musicians and has been a Corporate Social Responsibility proponent most of her life.